-We understand that our Incredible Kids families are facing challenging times, so we have developed an exciting programme of support for our families including outdoor play sessions, tuff tray delivery service and virtual events.
+We understand that our Incredible Kids families are facing challenging times, so we have taken our sessions outdoors to help children with additional needs and their families have fun and make friends.

 There are lots of conversations happening in our online community.
 We have regular news posts, and all of our members’ parents and carers, staff and volunteers have been invited to join our closed Facebook group where we are sharing lots of activity ideas, and health and well-being information.

 To further help our families we have collated some useful resources.
 See below for more information and signposting to other support groups.
 Feel free to contact us if you can’t find the help you are looking for and we will try to assist and/or put you in touch with the relevant service.

 - Autism and EmploymentWhat I Want Employers To Know – From An Autistic Perspective Seeking employment can be a minefield for anyone with autism and only 15% of people with autism are in full-time employment.
 Social communication, jobhunting, interviews, maintaining employment and sensory sensitivities in the workplace are a few challenges that may… Continue reading

 - Autism in girls – Lauren’s real life storyBefore My Diagnosis I was diagnosed with High Functioning Autism aged 12.
 Before my diagnosis, I realised there was something different about the way my mind worked, but I couldn’t fathom it out.
 This led to me feeling confused and very isolated.
 I knew I was different from my peers… Continue reading

 - Raising a deafblind child – a parent’s journey from trauma to love.I dreamt of a healthy baby boy.
 I mean that is what everybody wishes for, right?
 As long as they are healthy, that is all that matters.
 But what happens when those dreams are snatched away?
 Continue reading